jcalimbahin1212-ux/jcal.install/README.md

 - `/metrics` now returns cache stats, latency averages, domain cooling state, and safezone counters.
 The frontend polls this every ~15s and renders it inside the **Live diagnostics** card.
 - `/status` exposes a lighter-weight snapshot for pings or uptime monitors.
-- A manual cache purge is available at `POST /metrics/purge` when `POWERTHROUGH_ADMIN_TOKEN` is configured and supplied via the `x-supersonic-admin` header.
+- A manual cache purge is available at `POST /metrics/purge` when `POWERTHROUGH_ADMIN_TOKEN` is configured and supplied via the `x-coffeeshop-admin` header.
 - The in-app diagnostics panel surfaces cache hit-rate, active headless renderers, last request ID, safezone status, and a trimmed event log so you can see trust-but-verify level detail without leaving the UI.

-## SuperSonic relay overview
+## Coffee Shop relay overview

 - Rewrites HTML `href`, `src`, `action`, and `srcset` attributes so follow-up requests also flow through `/powerthrough`.
 - Streams non-HTML responses untouched while preserving headers like `Content-Type` and `Set-Cookie`.
 - Blocks obvious private hosts (`localhost`, `127.0.0.1`, `0.0.0.0`, RFC1918 ranges) so the relay cannot poke your LAN.
 - Cools off flaky upstream domains automatically (circuit breaker) so one bad host does not lock the entire proxy.
-- Offers three personalities (SuperSonic Balanced/Headless/Lite).
+- Offers three personalities (Coffee Shop Balanced/Espresso/Iced).
 They currently map to the same endpoint but give us room to tune behavior per mode.

 ## Customizing